elixir14082002/elixir14082002/README.md

 ### About me
 Give me an opportunity and I promise to give you my best!!!

 I have familiarized myself with the programming languages such as C, C++ and Python.
 I have also expanded my knowledge in MATLAB, Microsoft Power point and My SQL.
 In addition to this I have participated in KIIT International MUN to hone my communication and public speaking skills.
 I am also quite skilled at Data Structures, Algorithms and Web content writing.
-I enjoy HTML and CSS.
+I enjoy HTML, CSS, Bootstrap and Javascript.

 I intent to further develop my skills and to take a specialization course, and most importantly I never intend to stop growing.

 Want to know more about me?
 Visit my Website: https://Profile.elixir14082002.repl.co

-### My Skill Set:

-- C
-- C++
-- HTML
-- CSS
-- Python
-- My Sql
-- MATLAB
-- Microsoft Powerpoint
-- Data Structures
-- Algorithm
-- Web Content Writing
-- Communication